← All posts

 3. Tool scheduling: a dynamic admission check

 The real online path is a streaming executor.
-Tool blocks are submitted to it while the API is still dribbling out the stream, and whether a block can start running right now is decided by one small admission check, _can_execute — the routine that looks at what’s already running and says yes or no:
+Tool blocks are submitted to it while the API is still dribbling out the stream, and whether a block can start running right now is decided by one small admission check, _can_execute, which looks at what’s already running and says yes or no:

 def _can_execute(self, is_concurrent_safe: bool) -> bool: